-- (a) Maintain onsite and readily accessible records of purchases from any manufacturer or supplier of an ingredient, additive, component, or other substance, compound, or material obtained by the manufacturer.
-Records shall be provided to the Board upon request. - (b) Maintain onsite and readily accessible records of the name and business address of the manufacturer of any cartridge, battery, atomizer coil, hardware, device, or other component in vaporized products.
-Records shall be provided to the Board upon request. - (c) Maintain onsite and readily accessible a copy of a Certificate of Analysis for each thickening agent, thinning agent, or terpene used in production.
-These Certificates of Analysis shall be provided to a retailer, wholesaler, or to the Board upon request.

-2.6.7 Vendor and Employee Samples

-- (a) Vendor samples must meet the following requirements: - i.
+- (a) Records of purchases from any manufacturer or supplier of an ingredient, additive, component, or other substance, compound, or material obtained by the manufacturer. - (b) Records of the name and business address of the manufacturer of any cartridge, battery, atomizer coil, hardware, device, or other component in vaporized products. - (c) A copy of a Certificate of Analysis for each thickening agent, thinning agent, or terpene used in production.
+These Certificates of Analysis shall be provided to a retailer or wholesaler upon request. - 2.6.6 Vendor and Employee Samples - (a) Vendor samples must meet the following requirements: - i.
 Manufacturers may provide a sample of Cannabis Product to a wholesaler or retailer, provided that such samples may not be consumed on any licensed premises.
 Samples must be tested in accordance with rules and guidance established in section 2.9 of this rule. - ii.
 Samples will be limited to the following aggregate amounts in a calendar month: Five grams of concentrate or extract, or 100 servings of edibles per vendor, so long as the tetrahydrocannabinol content of each individual edible sample does not exceed five milligrams per serving and is within any applicable statutory or regulatory potency levels. - iii.
-Vendor samples must be labeled: VENDOR SAMPLE NOT FOR RESALE. - iv.
-Samples must be designated and identified in the Inventory Tracking System. - (b) Employee Samples must meet the following requirements: - i.
+Vendor samples must be labeled: VENDOR SAMPLE NOT FOR RESALE.

+iv.
+Samples must be designated and identified in the Inventory Tracking System.

+- (b) Employee Samples must meet the following requirements: - i.
 Manufacturers may provide a sample of Cannabis Product to an employee to determine whether to make a product available to sell, provided that such samples may not be consumed on any licensed premises. - ii.
 Samples will be limited to the following aggregate amounts in a calendar month: five grams of concentrate or extract, or 100 servings of edibles per employee, provided that the tetrahydrocannabinol content of each individual edible sample does not exceed five milligrams per serving and is within any applicable statutory or regulatory potency levels. - iii.
 Employee samples must be labeled: QUALITY CONTROL SAMPLE NOT FOR RESALE. - iv.
 Samples must be designated and identified in the Inventory Tracking System.

-2.7 Section 7: Regulations Applicable to Wholesalers
+2.7 Regulations Applicable to Wholesalers